 I did not renew my membership for 1993.
 I still enjoyed collecting license plates, but other concerns, I guess, put it on the back burner.
 Over the next dozen years I occasionally would pick up a plate at an antique store or receive one from a relative, but for the most part my collection was dormant.
 I had other collections, such as a Peanuts one and a circus one, which I kept active.

-In September of that year I attended a meet in Paso Robles.
-It was a combination meet between the NorCal and SoCal regions.
-I bought a lot of plates but could hardly help myself; there were so many base plates to get to bring my collection up to date, and now there were a lot of specialty plates.
-A small category of license plates had, in the last 12 years, grown into a large one.
+In September of that year I attended a meet in Paso Robles, California.
+There were so many base plates to get to bring my collection up to date, and now there were a lot of specialty plates.

 I was so enamored by the experience of that meet, there was no looking back.
-Since then I’ve attended at least two meets a year every year.
-Most importantly, in 2008 a longtime dream came true when I arrived at my first international convention.
+Since then I’ve attended at least two meets every year.
+In 2008 a longtime dream came true when I arrived at my first ALPCA international convention.
 It took place in Salt Lake City; I stayed with nearby relatives and drove into the city each of the four days of the meet.
 It was a truly amazing sight to see so many license plates in one room.
 Indeed, it was just like I had dreamed!

-A couple of years later I visited my uncle in Southern California and went to a diner in which plates covered the wall.
-After chatting with the owner, I wrote an article about it which was subsequently published in PLATES, the official magazine of ALPCA.
-Since then I have written a number of articles for PLATES, and here are the titles of all of them:
+A couple of years later I ate at a diner in which plates covered the wall.
+After chatting with the owner, I wrote an article which was subsequently published in PLATES, the official magazine of ALPCA.
+Since then I have written more than a dozen articles for the magazine.

 The international conventions have afforded me some awesome travels.
 Memories include:

-- The Bowling Museum & Hall of Fame, and having perhaps the best barbecue of my life, in Texas
+- Having perhaps the best barbecue of my life in Texas

-- Matchstick Marvels museum, and meeting Danielle from the TV American Pickers, in Iowa
+- Meeting Danielle from the TV American Pickers in Iowa

-- The Negro Leagues Baseball Museum, and combing an abandoned junkyard for plates, in Missouri
+- Going to the Negro Leagues Baseball Museum and combing an abandoned junkyard for plates in Missouri

-- Visiting the hometown of my childhood basketball hero Larry Bird, and the Peru Amateur Circus, in Indiana
+- Visiting the hometown of my childhood basketball hero Larry Bird and attending the Peru Amateur Circus in Indiana

-That is just a very small sample of all the places and experiences I would never have enjoyed if not for ALPCA and collecting license plates.
+That is just a very small sample of all the places and experiences I might never have enjoyed if not for ALPCA and collecting license plates.